emilywritescode/my-albums-app/.github/ISSUE_TEMPLATE/new-year-setup.md

 - [ ] top_num
 - [ ] num_albums

-*need to run server, and grab results from console*:
+*FIRST, do the server upgrade steps below...
+THEN navigate to stats page for the desired year, and grab results from console*:
 - [ ] first_listened_image (if needed, list separated by commas)
 - [ ] last_listened_image (if needed, list separated by commas)
 - [ ] total_time_ms